REGION_ID is an abbreviated code that Google assigns

 Each incoming request to the application counts toward the Requests limit.
 Data sent in response to a request counts toward the Outgoing Bandwidth (billable) limit.

 Both HTTP and HTTPS (secure) requests count toward the Requests, Incoming Bandwidth (billable), and Outgoing Bandwidth (billable) limits.
-The GCP Console Quota Details page also reports Secure Requests, Secure Incoming Bandwidth, and Secure Outgoing Bandwidth as separate values for informational purposes.
+The Google Cloud console Quota Details page also reports Secure Requests, Secure Incoming Bandwidth, and Secure Outgoing Bandwidth as separate values for informational purposes.
 Only HTTPS requests count toward these values.
 For more information, see the Quotas page.

 The following limits apply specifically to the use of request handlers:

-|request size||32 megabytes|
+|Request size||32 megabytes|

-|response size||32 megabytes|
+|Response size||32 megabytes|

-|maximum total number of files (app files and static files)||10,000 total
+|Maximum total number of files (app files and static files)||10,000 total

 1,000 per directory

-|maximum size of an application file||32 megabytes|
+|Maximum size of an application file||32 megabytes|

-|maximum size of a static file||32 megabytes|
+|Maximum size of a static file||32 megabytes|

-|maximum total size of all application and static files||first 1 gigabyte is free
+|Maximum total size of all application and static files||First 1 gigabyte is free

 $ 0.026 per gigabyte per month after first 1 gigabyte

-Dynamic responses are limited to 32MB.
+Dynamic responses are limited to 32 MB.
 If a script handler generates a response larger than this limit, the server sends back an empty response with a 500 Internal Server Error status code.
-This limitation does not apply to responses that serve data from Google Cloud Storage.
+This limitation does not apply to responses that serve data from Cloud Storage.